TalaoDAO/Web3IDPay/use_case_and_implementation_strategies.md

 ---

-## Verifier Roles and Implementation Models
+## Verifier Implementation Strategies

-In the payment architecture, three roles can exist:
+In the architecture, three roles can exist:

 - **Verifier** – The entity initiating and validating the OIDC4VP request and verifying SD-JWT and VP tokens.
 - **Beneficiary** – The final recipient of the funds (e.g., a merchant).